It’s a question they always ask whenever I tell someone what I do for a living. Usually followed by the next question: How did I make $5000 a month?

 Her best advice was to never quote an hourly rate, which makes sense because each person works differently.
 An excelled writer will write a 1000-word article in 2 hours when another take 2 days.
 In that case, charging $10 per hour would mean a huge loss.
 Charging per project is the ideal way to price your services.

-Jonathan Wold is another freelancer, like me, who make $5000+ a month building websites.
+Jonathan Wold is another freelancer, like me, who makes $5000+ a month building websites.
 In fact, he didn’t even do any hard-core coding work.
 He just built websites for companies using WordPress and making simple enhancements to pre-designed WP themes with web design knowledge.
 His advice was not to undervalue your services.

 “If you’re going to make $5000+ a month, you can’t be building websites for only a few hundred dollars.
 You’re doing yourself and your clients a disservice.
 You need to charge a fair price.”